analythium/app-platform-shiny/README.md

   name: app-platform-shiny
 ```

 Otherwise, the app structure follows the Heroku setup.
 In fact, the same Dockerfile can be deployed to both.
+The trick to prevent timeout is not necessary on DO (it is paid plan).